HHousen/lecture2notes/doc/dataset/scraper-scripts.rst

                             entry in `videos-dataset.csv`.
 This ignores the
                             `downloaded` column in the CSV and will not download videos.
+    -r RESOLUTION, --resolution RESOLUTION
+                            The resolution of the videos to download.
+Default is maximum resolution.
     -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Set the logging level (default: 'Info').